Stylebreeder: Exploring and Democratizing Artistic Styles through Text-to-Image Models: Identifying Artistic Influences in Text Prompts

-On platforms such as Artbreeder, it is common to use artist names in text-prompts to indicate a particular style.
+On platforms such as Artbreeder, it is common to use artist names in text prompts to indicate a particular style.
 We used a popular NER library \cite{ner} to extract artist names from the text prompts.
-Top 20 artist names are provided in Table \ref{tab:artist}.
-We provided an additional column in our dataset to indicate potential artist names in the text-prompts.
+The top 18 artist names are provided in Tab. \ref{tab:artist}.
+We provided another column in our dataset to indicate potential artist names in the text prompts.
 Moreover, we provide a \href{https://docs.google.com/forms/d/e/1FAIpQLSeM709MtC41P-0Z-dLip-Z-hX3c72O4RQ8sL5_Rfd_fpyQLfw/viewform?usp=sf_link}{Google form} on our website if any artist whose name is used would like to opt-out from our dataset.